WebDevBernard/Portfolio/README.md

 ### About:

-- This app contains my portfolio page and resume.
+- This app contains my portfolio page and resume
 - Made with NextJS and hosted on Netlify
 - Animation from [StorySet](https://storyset.com/)